 |It doesn’t provide checksums to detect corruption of messages out of the box.||It includes checksums to detect corruption of messages in storage and has a comprehensive set of security features.|

 We have seen that Kafka and ActiveMQ have different use cases.
-A company will go for Kafka if it has to process a huge amount of data in real-time and can bear message loss to some extent.
-Whereas, ActiveMQ would be the proper choice if it cares about one-time delivery and messages are valuable (like in financial transactions).
+For example, a company will go for Kafka if it has to process a huge amount of data in real-time and bear message loss.
+Whereas ActiveMQ would be the proper choice if it cares about one-time delivery and messages are valuable (like in financial transactions).

 This is a guide to ActiveMQ vs Kafka.
-Here we discuss the ActiveMQ vs Kafka key differences with infographics and comparison table.
+Here we discuss the key differences with infographics and comparison tables.
 You may also have a look at the following articles to learn more –